Apple Valley's Tyus Jones fitting well into larger role with Grizzlies

 Jones had one of the best defensive ratings among regular Memphis rotation players at 105.5 points allowed per 100 possessions.

-On offense, Jones will be working to help Memphis generate more open looks from three-point range, something it didn't do as much as it would have liked in Game 1.
+On offense, Jones will be working to help the Grizzlies generate more open looks from three-point range, something they didn't do as much as they would have liked in Game 1.

 "It's just accepting what the defense is giving us," Jones said.
 "I think we were overthinking a lot on the offensive end where we feel like we're able to kind of get more corner threes and they'll be there if we just trust in the offense, trust what the defense is giving us and accept that."